luigibonati/mlcolvar/plumed_interfaces/README.md

 # PLUMED Interfaces

 This folder contains the most updated source files of the PLUMED interface for the use of machine learning collective variables.
-These interfaces are primarly intended (but non limited) to be used with CV models trained through `mlcolvar` and can be loaded into a libtorch-aware PLUMED using the `LOAD` command at runtime.
+These interfaces are primarily intended (but not limited) to be used with CV models trained through `mlcolvar` and can be loaded into a libtorch-aware PLUMED using the `LOAD` command at runtime.

 This folder also provides a few sets of test inputs for alanine dipeptide and the dissociation of NaCl that can be used to test the interfaces or possible modifications.